hectorrios/clockworksms_dashlet/README.md

 * (+49)1234567893
 * 0049123 456 7893

-## Ninja installation
+## Developer installation

-As with most things that are Ninja-like, this requires more steps and you'll need to install things like NodeJS and Grunt.
+As with most things that are Developer-like, this requires more steps and you'll need to install things like NodeJS and Grunt.
 If you're doing other development at the moment then you might already have these and so it becomes quite straight forward.